Individually Designed Major in Engineering

 - Biomedical Informatics

 - Energy Engineering & Business

 - Interactive Design Engineering

 - Computer interaction Design

 - Organizational Design and Engineering

 - Neural Cybernetics & Engineering

 - Sustainable Design and Engineering

-All of these and more can be viewed and copied in 135 Huang, Office of Student Affairs.
+All of these can also be viewed in print format in 135 Huang, Office of Student Affairs.